Buying your first home is one of the first big purchases that we actually start saving up for as we enter adulthood.

 Find out about more requirements for the grants in NSW.

-In addition to the First Home Buyers Assistance Scheme benefits, you might be eligible to get $10,000 towards the purchase price.
-However, you will need to meet with these below requirements
+In addition to the First Home Buyers Assistance Scheme benefits, you might be eligible for $10,000 towards the purchase price.
+However, you will need to meet with these below requirements.

 - Buying your first property